Fiji Islands & People

 The Meke

-Music is an integral part of the rich culture of the Fiji Islands and the 'Meke' performance embraces traditional song and dance to conjure up legends, love stories, spirits and history of Fiji through symbolic movements.
+Music is an integral part of the rich culture of the Fiji Islands, and the 'Meke' performance embraces traditional song and dance to conjure up legends, love stories, spirits, and the history of Fiji through symbolic movements.
 Dance can vary from a blood-curdling spear dance to the graceful 'iri' or fan dance.

 Blue Lagoon Cruises guests are always entranced by the Meke.
 The performers comprise two distinct groups.
-One group acts as the orchestra, the 'Vakatara', who are seated on the ground and sing or chant while the second group are the dancers, 'Mata Ni Meke' or simply 'Matana'.
+One group acts as the orchestra, the 'Vakatara', who are seated on the ground and sing or chant, while the second group is the dancers, 'Mata Ni Meke' or simply 'Matana'.

 A Bilo of Yaqona (Kava)